YOUSU198/DDD/Workflow-Checklists.md

         - You’ve lost your connection to the network, check your internet connection or try changing networks from the dropdown at the top right of the page.
         - Could not connect to the node.
 Refresh your page, try a different node (upper right corner), check your firewall settings.
 If custom node, check your configs.

+### Auto Node

+1. Confirm (AUTO) is shown when a network is selected in place of a specific node on the network

 ---

 ## Address Book